HKUST-Aerial-Robotics/Fast-Planner/README.md

 For higher map fusion efficiency we do downsampling (in kino_algorithm.xml, skip_pixel = 2).
 If you use depth images with lower resolution (like 256x144), you might disable the downsampling by setting skip_pixel = 1.
 Also, the _depth_scaling_factor_ is set to 1000, which may need to be changed according to your device.

-Finally, for setup problem, like compilation error caused by different versions of ROS/Eigen, please first refer to existing __issues__ or __Google__ before raising a new issue.
+Finally, for setup problem, like compilation error caused by different versions of ROS/Eigen, please first refer to existing __issues__, __pull request__, and __Google__ before raising a new issue.
 Insignificant issue will receive no reply.

 ## 6. News